discordjs/guide/guide/additional-info/async-await.md

 * fulfilled
 * rejected

-The first state, **pending**, means that the Promise still is ongoing and nether fulfilled nor rejected.
+The state, **pending**, means that the Promise still is ongoing and nether fulfilled nor rejected.
-The second state, **fulfilled**, means that the Promise is done and was executed without any errors.
+The state, **fulfilled**, means that the Promise is done and was executed without any errors.
-The third state, **rejected**, means that the Promise encountered an error and could not be executed correctly.
+The state, **rejected**, means that the Promise encountered an error and could not be executed correctly.

 One important thing to know is that a Promise can only have 1 state; it can never be pending and fulfilled, rejected and fulfilled, or pending and rejected.
 You may be asking, "How would that look in code?".
 Here is a small example:
 (ES6 code is being used in this example; if you do not know what that is, you should read up on that [here](/additional-info/es6-syntax).)